-Yes, there are quite a few people of Greek descent in the group—I would say five or six.
-Do you communicate a lot with your Greek counterparts?
+Yes, there are quite a few people of Greek descent in the group – I would say five or six.
+What are the Greek Golden Dawn’s views on your support over here?
+Do you keep in touch and officially liaise with them?

 What are your thoughts on the murder of antifascist rapper Pavlos Fyssas by a supporter of the GD earlier this year?

 First of all, any murder is regrettable, but everything must be put into perspective.
-The individual who was killed was a supporter of violent [antifascist] groups—he was an anarchist who sang songs in which he called for nationalists to be murdered.
+The individual who was killed was a supporter of violent antifa groups – he was an anarchist who sang songs in which he called for nationalists to be murdered.
 From what I have heard, the situation in which he was killed was a clash between two groups of football hooligans in the bar, so it's not as if he was an innocent bystander.

-Well, there's evidence linking Golden Dawn officials to the murder, suggesting they authorized it.
+Well, there's evidence linking Golden Dawn officials to the murder, suggesting they authorised it.
 That doesn't sound particularly spontaneous.

 They are martyrs to the cause of European freedom.
 What do you think of the media's reaction to the murders?